 National Oilwell Varco versus peers and industry

-National Oilwell Varco (NOV), which designs, manufactures, and sells equipment and components used in upstream energy production, has had a weak run in the stock market recently.
+On December 11, 2017, National Oilwell Varco (NOV) was trading at $33.89, ~11% lower than its price at the beginning of 2017.
+National Oilwell Varco, which designs, manufactures, and sells equipment and components used in upstream energy production, had a tepid run in the stock market until August but has recovered since then.

 What does NOV’s share price movement tell us?